 Ernest "EJ" Walker Jr grew up in the workshop of his father, learning from an early age the art of metalsmithing and fine jewelry.
 EJ went on to learn in the Diamond District of Chicago from jewelers of many backgrounds, from the streets of Mexico City, the beaches of Jamaica, and the artisans of Lebanon, with centuries of passed down knowledge.
 Finally in 2013, he and his father Ernest Sr. decided to opened up Walker and Son Inc, growing the store into the premier custom jewelry store in Richmond, Virginia.

 Richmond Caldwell began apprenticing in 2015 at Walker and Son learning under EJ Walker.
-Since then he has become a part of the family and works as the in-house gemstone consultant, metalurgist and specializes in ancient casting techniques and historical jewelry making.
+Since then he has become a part of the family.
+He works as the in-house gemstone consultant, metalurgist and specializes in ancient casting techniques and historical jewelry making.